 Have Regular Checkups

-Last but definitely not least, don’t forget to check with your orthodontist and your dentist every once in a while during your orthodontic treatment.
+Last but not least, don’t forget to check with your orthodontist and your dentist every once in a while during your orthodontic treatment.
 While, as an orthodontic patient, you’ll see your orthodontist every few weeks for adjustment sessions, it’s important to visit your general dentist every once in a while for a checkup and a professional cleaning.

 The simple answer is to stay away from foods and drinks that can stain your Clarity™ Ceramic Braces in Centennial.
 Wine, coffee, sodas, smoking, and even tomatoes and mustard can all stain your braces.
-Many orthodontic patients don’t realize this and go through their whole orthodontic treatment consuming foods and beverages that slowly stain their clear braces.
+Many orthodontic patients don’t realize this and go through their whole Centennial orthodontic treatment consuming foods and beverages that slowly stain their clear braces.

 Additionally, try the guidelines mentioned above.
 Brushing at least twice a day, flossing, and having regular checkups will not only contribute to maintaining good dental health but will also avoid your braces and ligatures staining.